 1. Consider the unaccompanied minor fee

 You never know when the kiddo might get hungry and when the flight will be delayed.
 Make sure that your kid has enough snacks, a comforting item from home, and things to keep them entertained.
-Pack all these items in a backpack or bag that your kid can easily slide under the seat in front of them.
+Pack all these items in a carry-on.
+A backpack or bag that your kid can easily slide under the seat in front of them is easiest.

-For Buddy this meant I packed snacks, a notebook, pens and pencils, crayons, an iPad and charger into his travel backpack.
+For Buddy this meant I packed snacks, a notebook, pens and pencils, crayons, an iPad, a portable power bank, and a charger into his travel backpack.
 I also tucked in a favorite stuffed animal in case he experienced some big emotions and needed something to calm him down.
 Luckily, the stuffed animal was not needed.

 When Buddy flew alone, I did not send him with money.
 Since Buddy only flew direct flights, I knew he would not have opportunities to purchase snacks and the like.
 For that reason, I did not send him with money.
 Honestly, it was one less thing for him to lose.
-However, if your kid flying alone has a layover, you may want to consider sending them with cash or a card.
+However, if your kid has a layover and connecting flight, you may want to consider sending them with cash or a prepaid debit card.

 Buddy did take an electronic device which he charged the night before.
 We sent him with an older iPad.
 In general, Buddy travels with older or less expensive electronic devices so it is not too much of an issue the item is lost or stolen along the way.
 Luckily, his the old iPad made it home safely each time.